 As you can see, we live in a world where the job market looks a lot like an airplane.
 Permanent employees sit in first class while the rest of the crowd goes straight to economy.
 Of course, there are different levels of seats in this plane but for most passengers the ride is OK.

 In our flexible working universe, companies are saving costs and improving productivity while employees improve their work-life balance.
-However, several factors including loopholes in remote work policies and legislation continue to challenge the positives.
-How governments and the private sector deal with this challenge will certainly be a much discussed topic for years to come.
+However, loopholes in remote work policies and legislation continue to challenge the positives.
+How governments and the private sector deal with this challenge in a post-COVID-19 world will certainly be a much discussed topic for years to come.